The Science Behind Mattress Firmness and Sleep Quality

 What is the most breathable bedding material?

-Cotton and linen are among the most breathable fabrics, perfect for hot sleepers or warm climates.
-Their natural fibers let air circulate, preventing heat buildup for cooler, more comfortable sleep.
+Cotton and linen are among the most breathable fabrics, ideal for hot sleepers or warm climates.
+Their natural fibers allow air circulation, preventing heat buildup for cooler, more comfortable sleep.

 Are silk sheets worth the investment?

 Absolutely!
-While silk sheets can be expensive, they offer a luxurious feel, reduce friction on hair and skin, and are naturally hypoallergenic.
-Many people find the long-term comfort and beauty well worth the cost.
+While silk sheets can be pricey, they offer a luxurious feel, minimize hair and skin friction, and are naturally hypoallergenic.
+Many find the long-term comfort and beauty worth the cost.

 What’s the best bedding material for allergies?